 Stage 2 – annual CIT tax filing (reconciliation report)

 The reconciliation report verifies that tax filings and payments are conducted fully and properly.
 This double check is vital: due to discrepancies between Chinese accounting standards and local tax laws, the actual taxable income differs from the total profits.
+Today, as more digitization processes are embedded into business practices, the CIT reconciliation report can be submitted digitally.

 - Deadline: May 31st (tax declarations deadline).
 However, companies have to be prepared to submit supporting documents upon demand till the end of the year.